-Summary of Reflections on the Standard and Indicators: (This summary should include an analysis of the current status.)
+Summary of Reflections on the Standard and Indicators:

 Emerson Academy has always taken pride in its communication with the families of its students and the emphasis it places on home-school collaboration.
 There are three scheduled parent conferences per year and a web-based grading portal that allows parents to view their child's academic progress at any time.
 Faculty and administrators are accessible to parents and answer email communications promptly.
 There is a weekly newsletter sent electronically to all families as well as monthly community-building events sponsored by the Home-School Association.
 As the Standard 11 Committee discussed the school's means of communication with its families, it became clear that nothing has changed for the past two years.
-There has been no intentional conversation about parent communication and no feedback sought from families until the surveys completed as part of the Self-Study.
+There has been no intentional conversation about parent communication and no feedback sought from families until the surveys were completed as part of the Self-Study.
 Recent survey data indicated that parent satisfaction with communication is mixed.
 This has resulted in three focus groups to discuss communication and Home-School collaboration.
-As a PreK-8 school, there is an implicit assumption that the school works with the families to nurture and support the young children in its care, but conversations have now begun about explicitly referencing this collaboration in the school's mission.
+As a PreK-8 school, there is an implicit assumption that the school collaborates with families to nurture and support the young children in its care, but conversations have now begun about explicitly referencing this collaboration in the school's mission.

 Given the school's physical location on Main Street, there is a positive and mutually beneficial relationship with the local community.
 The school generously allows local organizations to use the school facilities at a nominal fee.
-Most notably, during a particularly harsh winter, the school opened one area of the facility as a warming station for the homeless population of Burlington.
+Most notably, during a particularly harsh winter, the school opened one area of the facility as a warming station for the homeless population in Burlington.
 Demographic data indicates that 75% of the student body lives in Burlington.

-Survey data indicated that the vast majority of parents and students agree that the school interacts positively with the local community, and alumni indicated that they were provided ample opportunities to be involved with the local community through service projects, visits to nursing homes, and participation at seasonal local events.
+Survey data indicated that most parents and students agree that the school interacts positively with the local community, and alumni indicated that they were provided ample opportunities to be involved with the local community through service projects, visits to nursing homes, and participation at seasonal events.
 Despite the positive relationship with the town, there are no local business owners on the Advisory Board.
 It was agreed that this should be a priority for the nominating committee of the Board.